Skip to content

 However, planning your retirement in Canada requires more than just showing up at the border and expecting to be let in.
 Today, we’ll walk you through the most important steps you need to take as you plan your Canadian retirement, including immigration considerations, taxes, healthcare, and more.

-Depending on your situation and where you hold citizenship, the easiest route for many foreign retirees is often to live in Canada part-time.
+All that to say — depending on your situation and where you hold citizenship — the easiest route for many foreign retirees is often to live in Canada part-time as a visitor or tourist.
 This allows you to skip the complex immigration process that’s required for all permanent residents and holders of work or study permits.

-Foreign nationals living temporarily in Canada are still able to buy property, participate freely in community life, and enjoy many of the benefits of living in Canada, for up to 6 months at a time.
+Foreign nationals living temporarily in Canada as a visitor can still participate freely in community life, and enjoy many of the benefits of living in Canada, for up to 6 months at a time.
+However, you won’t be allowed to work in Canada during your stay.

-Citizens of many countries can enter Canada using a simple Electronic Travel Authorization (eTA), which allows them to stay up to 6 months at a time as a visitor.
+Citizens of many countries can enter Canada without a visa.
+These are known as visa-exempt countries.
+Notably, most people travelling to Canada from visa-exempt countries require an electronic Travel Authorization (eTA), which allows them to stay up to 6 months at a time as a visitor.

-All you have to do before booking your flights is apply for your eTA, which only costs $7 CAD and can be done quickly using the simple online form.
+If you’re from a visa-exempt country, all you have to do before booking your flights is apply for your eTA, which only costs $7 CAD and can be done quickly using the simple online form.
+Citizens and permanent residents from the United States are exempt from the eTA requirement.
+Assuming you’re admissible to Canada, the process for getting an approve eTA is typically very fast.

 Applying for a visa to enter Canada